ilanhaskel/Alzheimers_Disease_fMRI_Image_Classifier/README.md

 I used Gradio to temporarily deploy a functional web-app version of the model running locally off of this notebook.
 Unfortunately, more permanent cloud-based hosting was untenable given the size of the resulting model and a lack of necessary computing power.
 If interested in recreating the app, follow the steps in the notebook after properly preparing the data.
 For reference of how deployment looks like, I have included the below screenshot of the web-app:

 ![gradio](images/gradio.png)

+## Conclusion

+My final model is able to diagnose Alzheimer's Disease with an accuracy superior to modern, tool-assisted, f-MRI interpretation conducted by radiologists and neurologists (98% accuracy).
+Furthermore, my model is designed to minimize false-negative diagnoses and does so with a false-negative rate of under 1%.

+Given its speed and accuracy, the machine learning tool I've developed shows considerable promise in guiding physician decisions.

+## Next Steps

+1. The model can continue to learn and adjust with new patient data.
+Training the model on additional patient data, including past and future data, will help improve the model's accuracy and fine-tune the model's performance for the hospital's patients.
+2. The current model will need to be integrated with a hospital's IT system to maintain patient confidentiality, ensure HIPAA compliancy, and create efficient workflows.
+I recommend testing the current model with a pilot system under supervision from experts.
+This period will both confirm the accuracy of the model and help adjust any system processes.
+3. It could be beneficial to train similar models using not only fMRI but also other imaging techniques, such as CT, PET, sMRI, and DTI.
+This would allow for further diagnostic confidence if each model were to return the same diagnosis.
+If there were to be a discrepancy or inconsistency between model predictions, it would signal experts to apply further scrutiny and consider using other diagnostic tools.